petebachant/CFT-Re-dep-paper/README.md

-# Effects of Reynolds Number on the Performance and Near-Wake Dynamics of a Vertical-Axis Cross-Flow Turbine
+# Effects of Reynolds Number on the Energy Conversion and Near-Wake Dynamics of a High Solidity Vertical-Axis Cross-Flow Turbine

 This repository contains the source files for our journal article analyzing Reynolds number effects on the performance and near-wake